MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

 ### Create a Travel Point and add a reference to it

+A *Travel Point* is a component that you can use to define a point in space to spawn or teleport to.
+Normally, you would first create a *Travel Group*, and then add one or more Travel Points to it.
+We've already created the Travel Group for you in this project, so in the steps below, we'll add a Travel Point to that group.
+We'll then use that Travel point as the location the avatar will go to when they click the "Teleport" button.
+To learn more, see our article named *Mesh object and avatar interactions*.

 1. Click the **Add Component** button and add the *Travel Point* component.
 1. In the script graph, go to the **Blackboard** and then select the **Object** tab.
 1. Create a new Object variable named "TeleportLocationWindTurbine."